yvelikova/axway-open-docs/content/en/docs/apimgmt_security/c_secgd_cert_intro.md

 ## NIST Suite B compliance

 You can run the National Institute of Standards and Technology (NIST) Suite B and Suite B Top Secret Compliance Validation Tools from Policy Studio to ensure that a configuration is Suite B or Suite B Top Secret compliant.
 These tools are available from the **Tools > Check Security Constraints > SuiteB** and the **Tools > Check Security Constraints > SuiteBTS** menu options.
-For more information on running these tools, see [Compliance validation tools](/docs/apigw_poldev/general_validation_tools/).
-For guidance on compliant settings for Policy Studio filters, see [*Compliant settings for filters* on page 1](../compliance_appendix.htm).

 ### API Portal NIST compliance